swimos/swimos-docs/src/_posts/rest-apis-to-streaming-apis.md

 - warps://acme.com/booking/123/latest
 - warp://localhost:9001/monitor/bigbadmachine/history

-The current runtime uses a protocol called WARP that is a highly optimized, open-source implementation of the Websocket protocol.
+The current runtime uses a protocol called WARP which is a highly optimized, open-source implementation of the WebSocket protocol.
-Because it is esentially a Websocket protocol, it is web native and first-nature to web applications.
+Because it is essentially a WebSocket protocol, it is web-native and first nature to web applications.

 The following steps can be followed to create the application:

 1. Model your entities
-2. Poll your REST APIs using the Http Connector
+2. Poll your REST APIs using the HTTP Connector
-3. Parse the http response and send the data to Web Agents
+3. Parse the HTTP response and send the data to Web Agents
 4. Store the latest data for the Web Agent in its lane